 Pork Crown Roast

-This dish makes a wonderful center piece to any holiday table.
+This dish is a wonderful centerpiece for the holiday table.
 Ask your butcher to tie the crown roast for you.
 In this recipe I make a stuffing from panettone bread, however any stuffing will do.

-- Place the panettone stuffing into the top of the crown roast, filling to an even dome top.
-Brush with melted butter and place a sheet of wax paper over the top, then wrap with a sheet of aluminum foil.
-Wrap the entire top of the crown so that the bones are completely covered.
+- Brush the top of the crown roast stuffing with the melted butter and place a sheet of wax paper over the top.
+Wrap the entire top of the crown with aluminum foil so that the bones are completely covered.

-- Roast the pork for 1½ hours, until an internal temperature of 140°F is achieved.
-Remove the foil and wax paper and roast an additional 15 minutes to crisp up the top of the stuffing.
+- Roast the pork until the internal temperature reaches 140°F, about 2 hours.
+Remove the foil and wax paper and roast an additional 15 minutes to crisp the top of the stuffing.
 Remove from the oven and let rest for 30 minutes.

-- Before carving the roast, scoop out the stuffing and transfer to a serving bowl.
-Cut the roast between each bone to create pork-chop slices.
-Serve immediately with chicken jus.
+- To serve, scoop out the stuffing from the crown roast and transfer to a serving bowl.
+Cut the roast between each bone to create individual pork chops.
+Serve immediately with the pan juices and stuffing.

-If you have trouble finding a container large enough to fit the crown roast and the brine, see our Citrus Lacquered Turkey recipe for techniques using a cooler.
+If you have trouble finding a container large enough to fit the crown roast and the brine, see our Citrus Lacquered Turkey recipe for a technique using a cooler.

 During the last 30 minutes of cooking time for the pork, bake any remaining stuffing in the same oven with the pork.
 Brush the top with additional melted butter and cover with foil.
 Bake for 30 minutes, then remove the foil and continue to bake until the top crisps, about 15 minutes more.